Sting (wrestler): Legacy and influence

 Sting was the inaugural inductee into the TNA Hall of Fame.
 TNA president Dixie Carter credits Sting with being the major wrestling superstar that TNA needed to establish itself.
 The company describes him as having had an "unparalleled career" and as being a legend who surpasses time.

 Sting was regarded by colleagues in WCW as a professional and well-respected locker room leader.
 Prominent adversary Big Van Vader felt that Sting had unsurpassed athletic prowess within the business, and "ranks right up at the top" as an in-ring performer.
 Ric Flair called Sting his greatest opponent.
 Former rival Diamond Dallas Page, commenting on Sting's entry into WWE in 2014, said: "Everyone there grew up watching him...
 No one did it better than Sting, nobody".

 John Cena mimicked Sting's hairstyle in his younger years and recalled, "he was my guy"; Seth Rollins would dress up as Sting in his youth.
 Tommy Dreamer told how he "wanted to be Sting"—a sentiment shared by Jeff Hardy.
 Cody Rhodes and Shelton Benjamin named him their favorite childhood wrestler, while Tyson Kidd professed to being "a huge Sting fan as a kid".
 He was also a prominent influence on industry veterans Kurt Angle, Bill Goldberg, Kane, A. J. Styles and Dustin Rhodes/Goldust.
-Bray Wyatt has stressed that he "really would like to take on" Sting, adding: "I have to have [that] before I die; I don't care if it happens outside a Waffle House, somewhere."
+Bray Wyatt said that he "really would like to take on" Sting, adding: "I have to have [that] before I die; I don't care if it happens outside a Waffle House, somewhere."